Our waste associated with copper

 - bvi waste slag project

-- recycling of construction waste
+- process removing construction waste

 - portable garbage crusher for liver transplant waste